openstack-archive/fuel-docs/pages/user-guide/savanna.rst

 Notes
 -----

-Savanna requires pre-built Hadoop images that are not included in Fuel deployment.
+Savanna requires pre-built images for Hadoop cluster provisioning that are not included in the Fuel deployment.
-Check the `documentation of Savanna project
+Check the `documentation for the 0.3 version of the Savanna project
-<http://docs.openstack.org/developer/savanna/>`_ to find out how to
+<https://savanna.readthedocs.org/en/0.3/>`_ to find out how to
 obtain these images, install them, and deploy them in your environment.